cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 Which would you rather read?

-The former varies in length and form; the latter is concise and consistent.
+The former varies in length and form; the latter is concise and consistent.<br>
 The former is what happens by default; the latter never happens by accident.

 While many repositories' logs look like the former, there are exceptions.
 The [Linux kernel](https://github.com/torvalds/linux/commits/master) and [Git itself](https://github.com/git/git/commits/master) are great examples.
 Look at [Spring Boot](https://github.com/spring-projects/spring-boot/commits/master), or any repository managed by [Tim Pope](https://github.com/tpope/vim-pathogen/commits/master).